pgRouting/pgrouting/doc/bdAstar/bdAstar-family.rst

 Bidirectional A* - Family of functions
 ===============================================================================

+The bidirectional A* (pronounced "A Star") algorithm is based on the A* algorithm.

 .. index from here

-* :doc:`pgr_bdAstar` - Bidirectional A* algorithm for obtaining paths.
+- :doc:`pgr_bdAstar` - Bidirectional A* algorithm for obtaining paths.
-* :doc:`pgr_bdAstarCost` - Bidirectional A* algorithm to calculate the cost of the paths.
+- :doc:`pgr_bdAstarCost` - Bidirectional A* algorithm to calculate the cost of the paths.
-* :doc:`pgr_bdAstarCostMatrix` - Bidirectional A* algorithm to calculate a cost matrix of paths.
+- :doc:`pgr_bdAstarCostMatrix` - Bidirectional A* algorithm to calculate a cost matrix of paths.

 .. index to here